Key concepts for AI and Machine Learning in BlueConic

 AI A/B testing is an experimentation process where two or more versions of a variable (such as web page content, offers, emails, etc.) are shown to different segments of website visitors at the same time to determine which version performs the best.
 In A/B testing, A refers to the ‘control’ or original testing variable and B refers to the ‘variation’ or new version of the original testing variable.
 BlueConic offers an Advanced A/B testing notebook that lets you select a BlueConic dialogue and examine how variants of this dialogue would perform against it.

-Algorithm: An algorithm is a process or set of steps to follow to solve a problem.
-In AI and machine learning, there are a number of different algorithms for solving complex problems -- your choice depends on the question at hand (are you making predictions? finding patterns? looking for connections among bits of data?) and the type of data you have available.
+An algorithm is a process or set of steps to follow to solve a problem.
+For AI and machine learning for marketing, there are a number of different algorithms for solving complex problems -- your choice depends on the question at hand (are you making predictions? finding patterns? looking for connections among bits of data?) and the type of data you have available.

 Since you can also use the full power of the Python programming ecosystem with AI Workbench, complex transformations are easy to apply to BlueConic profile data.
 There are instances where you will still have to spend time transforming data – like converting a date to the number of days since that date because that’s more complex.